OpenAI-Compatible API

 }'

-Image generation
+Image and video generation

 curl https://writingmate.ai/api/openai/v1/videos \